Back to Health News & Stories

 Before your joint replacement, the surgeon uses the robotic system to generate a 3-D virtual model of your joint based on a CT scan.
 Based on this model, your surgeon uses the system to create a personalized, detailed pre-operative plan for your entire surgery.
 This pre-surgery planning allows your surgeon to achieve the most precise results.

 During surgery, the surgeon guides the robotic arm based on the pre-operative plan.
 The system assists your surgeon with the placement of each joint component.
-Although the system prevents your surgeon from moving outside pre-planned boundaries during surgery, he or she can make adjustments as needed.
+Although the system prevents your surgeon from moving outside pre-planned boundaries during surgery, the surgeon can adjust as needed.

-Although robotic-assisted joint replacement isn’t for everyone, most people are suitable candidates.
-The surgeons at Virtua use robotic-assisted technology whenever possible to provide the best, most precise results for their patients.
+Robotic-assisted joint replacement is widely available at Virtua, and all joint replacement patients are suitable candidates.
+Surgeons at Virtua use robotic-assisted technology whenever possible to provide the best, most precise results for their patients.

-To schedule a consultation with a Virtua Joint Replacement Institute orthopedic surgeon, call 888-847-8823.
+To schedule a consultation with a Virtua Reconstructive Orthopedics joint replacement surgeon, visit https://go.virtua.org/joint-appointment or call (609) 267-9400.